 "Really, my dear Merry, is not that observation somewhat uncalled for, and indeed inconsiderate?" said Skimpole mildly, blinking into the study with his big spectacles.
-"You will acknowledge, my dear fellow-"
+"You will acknowledge, my dear fellow---"

 "Can it!" interrupted Tom impatiently.
-"Look here, Gussy
+"Look here, Gussy---"

-"Skimmay helped me with my impot, and I helped Skimmay with his telescope in weturn," said D'Arcy.
+"Skimmay helped me with my impot, and I helped him with his telescope in return," said D'Arcy.
 "One good turn deserves anothah, you know.
 Then I came down to the gym.
-I was too late for the boxin'-" "Never mind the boxing now.
-Is that chap ever coming to the point?" asked Blake, in despair.
-"Walls, Plake, I have come to the point," exclaimed to the point?" asked Blake, in despair.
-"Weally, Blake, I have come to the point," exclaimed Arthur Augustus warmly.
-"I have told you how it happened now, and you know that Wacke was the wottah who wagged Figgay's studay in the New House."
+I was too late for the boxin'---'"

+" Never mind the boxing now.
+Is that chap ever coming to the point?"

+asked Blake in despair.

+"Weally, Blake, I have come to the point!" exclaimed Arthur Augustus warmly.
+"I have told you how it happened now, and you know that.
+Wacke was the wottah who wagged Figgay's studay in the New House."

 The juniors stared at D'Arcy.
-Apparently the swell of St. Jim's was satisfied that he had